Art & Design

 Year 5 |

-Expressive Arts Pupils take part in an Expressive Arts carousel providing them with the opportunity to work in different mediums such as: textiles, creating mythical creatures, exploring colour and researching Rousseau.
+Expressive Arts Pupils take part in an Expressive Arts carousel providing them with the opportunity to work in different mediums such as: textiles, studying Aboriginal art, exploring colour and investigating artists/designers/craftspeople.
 This carousel builds on their experiences from first school and enables pupils to broaden their understanding of artists, designers and craftspeople. |

 Year 6 |